diogofouto/autonomous-agents-project/README.md

 This repository contains both the project's source code, as well as builds for Windows, Mac and Linux.

-The settings for the project can be changed in the "AASMA_Data" folder, in 'settings.json'.
+To run the project, go to the builds folder and download the version for your OS.
+To start the program, run the AASMA executable.
+The various settings for the project can be changed in the "AASMA_Data" folder, in 'settings.json'.

 The agent type can be set to: